ChainSkins/chainskins/privacy-policy.md

 We may update this policy from time to time.
 Continued use of the Platform after changes indicates your acceptance of the revised terms.

 For questions, contact us at: **support@chainskins.net**

+---

+### 13. Age Restriction

+Use of chainskins.net is strictly limited to individuals who are at least 18 years old.
+We do not knowingly collect data from minors.
+If it is discovered that a user is under 18, their access will be suspended and their data will be deleted.

+By using the Platform, you confirm that you are at least 18 years old or have the consent of a legal guardian.